dylan-lee94/time-series-analysis/README.md

 ### Distribution Fitting
-Parametric and non-parametric estimation of the Body & Tail PDF of a Cryptocurreny.
+Investigation of empirical probability distributions, including the parametric and non-parametric estimation of the Body & Tail PDF  of Cryptocurrencies for different time horizons.
 Includes the computation of Power Law Tail Exponents and the calculation of Confidence Intervals through Bootstrapping.

 __To-Do List__
 - [ ] Kernel Density Estimation